By Alyse Bacine

 Cognitively, breathwork develops the capacity for present-moment awareness.
 By focusing attention on the breath—something constantly occurring in the present—we strengthen neural pathways associated with mindfulness and weaken those connected to rumination and worry³.

-This multi-level approach explains why the benefits of consistent breathwork practice persist beyond sessions and continue to strengthen over time.
+This multi-level approach explains why the benefits of consistent practice persist beyond sessions and continue to strengthen over time.
 Rather than simply managing anxiety symptoms, breathwork transforms the underlying patterns that generate them.

 Mental Health Improvement